Understanding the effects of anxiety on our mind and body

 - Ongoing levels of stress as an adult – for example, a stressful job or difficult relationship – may mean someone always has a heightened level of anxiety, but this becomes normal, meaning they are unaware of the impact it is having on them.
 It may come out in other ways, such as bad dreams, trouble switching off or feeling tired a lot.

-- Background factors such as physical health problems, family issues, work stress or money worries may affect a person’s ability to manage anxiety when it occurs, making it feel much worse than if these factors were not there.
+- Background factors such as physical health problems, sleep or family issues, work stress or money worries may affect a person’s ability to manage anxiety when it occurs, making it feel much worse than if these factors were not there.

 For individuals who suffer from an anxiety disorder, a mixture of these factors are likely to lead to the development of negative beliefs which trigger anxiety reactions more quickly.
 For example, thinking ‘I can’t do anything right’; ‘I am weak’; ‘other people are dangerous’ or ‘the world is unsafe’.